Styling

 For more information about styling in XAML, please read [Styling Xamarin.Forms Apps using XAML Styles](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/styles/xaml).

-Please note that it is recommend to declare the XAML styles and resources outside of the view function.
-The view function is executed on each update and therefore the styles and resources will be recreated each time, incurring a big memory cost since they are reference types.
+The `view` function is executed on each update and therefore the styles and resources will be recreated each time, incurring a big memory cost since they are reference types.